How to Make Tamales de Masa—Costa Rica’s Holy Week Favorite

 Substitutions

-*For these tamales de masa, You can use any type of shreddable white cheese.
-I have found it impossible to find cheeses enough similar to the Costa Rican ones here in Colorado, but I have found that Mexican-style queso panela works well, especially because instead of shredding it’s easy to crumble.
+*For these tamales de masa, you can use any type of shredable white cheese.
+I have found it impossible to find cheeses similar enough to the Costa Rican ones here in Colorado, but I have found that Mexican-style queso panela works well, especially because instead of shredding, it’s easy to crumble.

 *I use American-style sour cream in these tamales de masa because it doesn’t seem to change the taste of this particular recipe, and it’s cheaper at the grocery store.
 However, I’m sure you could use Mexican-style crema or Central American-style natilla as well.